Calmness

-Calmness is the mental state of peace of mind being free from agitation, excitement, or disturbance.
-It also refers being in a state of serenity, tranquillity, or peace.
-Calmness can most easily occur for the average person during a state of relaxation, but it can also be found during much more alert and aware states.
-Some people find that focusing the mind on something external, such as studying, or even internal, such as the breathing, can itself be very calming.
+Calmness or, nonchalance is the mental state of peace of mind, being free from agitation, excitement, or disturbance.
+It also refers to being in a state of serenity, tranquillity, or peace.
+Calmness can most easily occur for the average person during relaxation, but it can also be found during much more alert and aware states.
+Some people find that focusing the mind on something external, such as studying, or internal, such as breathing, can be very calming.